Optimization via a Control-Centric Framework: Control-Centric Framework

 \subsection{Numerical Example: Unconstrained Problem}

-We illustrate the three feedback laws on the $n$-dimensional, smooth, strongly convex model.
-We consider the classical log-sum-exp plus quadratic term function~\cite{castera_continuous_2024}, for any $x\in\mathbb{R}^n$
+We illustrate the three feedback laws on an $n$-dimensional, smooth, strongly convex model.
+We consider the classical log-sum-exp plus quadratic term function~\cite{castera_continuous_2024}, for any $\mathbf{x}\in\mathbb{R}^n$

-which has the unique minimizer $x^\star=\mathbf{0}$.
+which has the unique minimizer $\mathbf{x}^\star=\mathbf{0}$.
 We compare the Hessian-gradient dynamics (HGD), the Newton dynamics (ND), and the gradient dynamics (GD).
-Each dynamics enforces the same Lyapunov decay template $\dot V=-\sigma(V,t)$, with $V(x)=\tfrac{1}{2}\|\nabla J(x)\|^2$.
+Each dynamics enforces the same Lyapunov decay template $\dot V=-\sigma(V,t)$, with $V(\mathbf{x})=\tfrac{1}{2}\|\nabla J(\mathbf{x})\|^2$.
 We test four convergence laws: exponential, FT, FxT, and PT, resulting in a total of twelve cases.

 We run these simulations on a consumer-grade computer equipped with a single 6-core Intel i7 CPU running at 2.6 GHz.
-All simulations are carried out in MATLAB using \texttt{ode15s} with \texttt{RelTol}$=10^{-9}$ and \texttt{AbsTol}$=10^{-12}$, terminating when $\|\nabla J(x(t))\|\le 10^{-6}$.
-For all simulations, we set $n=50$ and initialize at $x_0=[1,\dots,1]^\top \in\mathbb{R}^n$.
+All simulations are carried out in MATLAB using \texttt{ode15s} with \texttt{RelTol}$=10^{-9}$ and \texttt{AbsTol}$=10^{-12}$, terminating when $\|\nabla J(\mathbf{x}(t))\|\le 10^{-6}$.
+For all simulations, we set $n=50$ and initialize at $\mathbf{x}_0=[1,\dots,1]^\top \in\mathbb{R}^n$.

-Figure~\ref{fig:logsumexp} confirms that all $12$ cases realize the desired decay patterns induced by the law selector $\sigma(V,t)$.
-Table~\ref{tab:cpu_times} reports the wall-clock costs, i.e., the actual CPU time required to run the simulations, whereas the times in Fig.~\ref{fig:logsumexp} correspond to the continuous dynamics of~\eqref{eq:plant} used in the simulation environment.
-For the exponential (Exp) case, the GD is fastest, with ND and HGD moderately slower.
-In the FT and FxT cases, HGD attains the lowest run times, while ND and GD are close behind.
-In the PT case, ND and HGD are more efficient than GD.
-Overall, the results show that while the three realizations (HGD/ND/GD) are all valid enforcers of the convergence laws, their runtime profiles differ depending on the chosen law: the HGD is usually the fastest except for Exp, where GD and ND are generally competitive.
+Figure~\ref{fig:logsumexp} confirms that all 12 cases realize the decay patterns induced by $\sigma(V,t)$.
+Table~\ref{tab:cpu_times} reports the corresponding wall-clock CPU costs (the time axis in Fig.~\ref{fig:logsumexp} corresponds to the continuous dynamics of~\eqref{eq:plant}).
+The runtime profiles differ depending on the chosen law: GD is fastest under the exponential law, while HGD attains the lowest run times under FT and FxT.
+Under PT, both ND and HGD outperform GD.

 All three feedback laws achieve convergence with the selected timing law, but differ in their computational profiles.
-The HGD design avoids matrix inversion at the cost of additional multiplications; the ND is fastest under strict convexity, and the GD applies whenever strong convexity holds.
+The HGD design avoids matrix inversion at the cost of additional multiplications; the ND applies under strict convexity, and the GD applies whenever strong convexity holds.
 These examples demonstrate how the OLF framework accommodates different structural assumptions while unifying exponential, FT, FxT, and PT guarantees.
-In the next section, we extend the approach to constrained optimization problems, where the stationarity vector incorporates equality and inequality constraints.